-Cross-contamination is the nasty culprit behind many food-borne illnesses.
+Cross-contamination is the nasty culprit behind many foodborne illnesses.
 That’s because pathogens can spread from food or unwashed hands to prep areas, equipment, or utensils.
-Even if meat is cooked correctly, meals can still be contaminated with pathogens if the prep process isn’t done properly.
+Even if the food is cooked correctly, meals can still be contaminated with pathogens if the prep process isn’t done properly.
 The CDC estimates that an average of 3,000 people die each year from foodborne illness so preventing such illness with proper food handling is of monumental importance.
-Here’s a little more about cross-contamination and way you can prevent it:

 Cross-contamination occurs when disease-causing microorganisms, like bacteria and viruses, are transferred from one food to another.
 As a result, cross-contamination is one of the leading causes of foodborne illness.
 This happens most frequently from unwashed cutting boards, hands, or kitchen tools.

 So, how can you prevent cross-contamination?
 Start by making sure your staff has gone through proper food safety training so that your employees all have knowledge of how to properly clean surfaces and equipment and how to prepare and store food in ways that prevent cross-contamination.
 Aside from that, here are the basics that you need to know.